 This year can be different.
 If you choose to, you can make it a great time of connection for you and your teenagers.
 Here are 5 tips on how to involve them.

 1. Include them in your shopping.
 While I realize they can’t come with you while you shop for their gift, they can certainly help you think of what to get everyone.
 They can then sit with you while you order it online, or go with you from store to store.
-If they agree to do this, try to be a nice, patient shopper.
-I know the stores are crowded this time of year so it’s easy to get irritable.

 2. Make baking a family affair.
 Teens (especially teen girls) love to bake.
 They will actually have some fun if you make cookies together.
 Let them put on some music they like, and have a good afternoon together.